Blamechance/quartz/content/Digital-Cottage/Projects/Fitness Dashboard.md

 	- In future, once I've got more apps to show I can obsfucate them all behind a single NLB -- especially when security is a higher concern.
 Currently though, **there's no real user data to be compromised**
 	- Something like the following...
 		![[Digital-Cottage/Projects/attachments/aws.drawio.png]]
+#### Considering Serverless:
+A serverless design with Lambda was considered, but current app design makes use of session data for users functionality.
+Also, cold starts to lambda might make the experience lacklustre.
 # V3:
 ⬜ Integrate the app's CI with gitlab pipeline, so further updates will build to the live site.